Strong on Oaks, Strong on the Causes of Oaks

 Strong on Oaks, Strong on the Causes of Oaks is a 1998 album by the English Sinfonia conducted by Bramwell Tovey.
 The work, by Michael Nyman, is paired with The Protecting Veil by John Tavener featuring Josephine Knight on the cello.
-The photography and liner notes indicate that Nyman was directly involved in the album (his 31st), the premiere recording of the work, while Tavener, whose piece, eleven years old at the time of the recording, has been recorded more than once, is represented by a headshot and stock commentary from Richard Steinetz.
+The photography and liner notes indicate that Nyman was directly involved in the album (his 31st), the premiere recording of the work, while Tavener, whose piece, was eleven years old at the time of the recording, has been recorded more than once, is represented by a headshot and stock commentary from Richard Steinetz.

 Strong on Oaks, Strong on the Causes of Oaks

 Strong on Oaks, Strong on the Causes of Oaks, written in 1997, was commissioned from Nyman by the English Sinfonia.
-The work he gave them is a five-movement orchestral work based on the String Quartet No. 4, which in turn was based on the solo violin work, Yamamoto Perpetuo.
+The work he gave them is a five-movement orchestral work based on the String Quartet No. 4, which in turn was based on the solo violin work, by Yamamoto Perpetuo.

 The title is derived from the name of the town of Stevenage, where the Sinfonia moved in 1997.
 The Anglo-Saxon name of the town, "Sithenaece" means "Strong on Oaks."
-Nyman then took a cue from Tony Blair's campaign slogan (in fact coined by Gordon Brown), "Tough on Crime, Tough on the Causes of Crime."
+Nyman then took a cue from Tony Blair's campaign slogan (in fact coined by Gordon Brown), "tough on crime, tough on the causes of crime."

 He dedicated the work to Simon Jeffes, founder of the Penguin Café Orchestra, and a friend and colleague.
 Jeffes died on 11 December 1997.
-Nyman was orchestrating the final page when he learned of his death, and in honor of him, styled 4-note pizzicato chords in the style of Jeffes's ukulele work.
+Nyman was orchestrating the final page when he learned of his death, and in honour of him, styled 4-note pizzicato chords in the style of Jeffes's ukulele work.